Top Ten Reasons “Secretary” Beats “50 Shades of Grey”

 Fifty Shades is a marketing agent’s wet dream: Apple, Audi, Blackberry, Converse, Louboutins, Neiman Marcus, Twinings … we could go on (E.L.
 James sure does).
 It’s the most shameless thing about the books!
-(And these brand names aren’t dropped in a knowing, ironic way, a la Bret East Ellis.
+(And these brand names aren’t dropped in a knowing, ironic way, a la Bret Easton Ellis.
 Nope, just lazy writing.
 Either that or E.L.
-James figured that these brand names would be comforting and homely and relatable amidst all those butt plugs and spreader bars.)
+James figured that these brand names would be comforting and homey and relatable amidst all those butt plugs and spreader bars.)
 The only brand we can recall from Secretary is Cosmopolitan magazine, and it’s referenced in a characteristically cheeky way.

 6. More Honorable Origins

 Secretary was based on a short story by literary power house Mary Gaitskill.
 Fifty was based on online fan fiction, which was based on the Y.A.
 Twilight series by Stephanie Meyers.

 Erotica and romance, almost by definition, have to take themselves extremely seriously.
 The sex is earnest to keep up the fantasy.
 As an indie film, Secretary didn’t have those restraints, and therefore could wade into the waters of black comedy.
 Can you imagine a scene in Fifty where Grey covers his desk in hay and has Ana kneel upon it on all fours with a carrot in her mouth and saddle on her back?
 Didn’t think so.
 But that’s the kind of scene that made Secretary awesome—and funny.